 Lastly, consider using a credit monitoring service to keep an eye on your credit score and alert you to any suspicious activity.

 Will ClearOne Advantage Hurt Your Credit?
-Probably Not

 While using a debt settlement company may have a temporary negative impact on a person’s credit score, it is typically much less severe than the damage caused by defaulting on debts or filing for bankruptcy.